mattjquinn/jcompiler/README.md

 #### Using the LLVM Backend

-You will need LLVM 7 and Rust installed.
+You will need LLVM 10 and Rust installed.

+    $ sudo apt install llvm-10 clang-10
     $ cargo build --release

 You can then compile and run programs as follows: